Di-lemma/odu256/README.md

 Ifá divination is part of a living religious tradition practiced by trained priests and communities worldwide.
 This project is not a substitute for that practice and should be understood purely as a computational and educational experiment.

-Ifá divination is part of a living religious tradition practiced by trained priests and communities worldwide.
-This project is not a substitute for that practice and should be understood purely as a computational and educational experiment.